silvansky/macscripts/README.md

 `.zshrc` - zsh settings.

-`build_gcc.sh`å - script for building gcc 4.7 for OS X.
+`build_gcc.sh` - script for building gcc 4.7 for OS X.

 `convert_video_4_ios.sh` - script for converting any video to iOS-compatible format (mpeg4/aac).
 This script uses `ffmpeg` for real work.
 As an arguments, pass list of files to convert (for example, `./convert_video_4_ios.sh *.avi`).
 Resulting filenames are the same as in input, but with .mp4 extension.